jordanwhite268/Zodiac_Analysis/README.md

 My GitHub repository has 24 commits as of 3/26/24.

 # How to Run

+***You will need the ability to run Python code and review Jupyter notebooks to review this project.***
 1. Clone the repo to your local machine.
 2. Create a virtual environment and install the packages listed in the requirements.txt file
    - Navigate to the folder in GitBash